This post may contain affiliate links. Please read our disclosure policy.

 roast turkey on a platter

-Turkey Cooking Tips & Tricks
+Turkey Roasting Tips and Tricks

 • Any Brining is Better Than No Brining.
 Even a few hours is better than skipping brining altogether.